Operation Killer: Background

-When the codename chosen by Ridgway for the coming attack was heard in Washington, DC, he received a courteous but immediate protest from the Army Chief of Staff, General Collins, who indicated that the word "killer" was difficult to deal with in public relations.
-Ridgway nevertheless kept the name, which fully described his main objective.
+When the codename chosen by Ridgway for the coming operation was discovered by officials in Washington, it drew protest from the Army Chief of Staff, General Collins, who told Ridgway that the word "killer" was difficult to deal with in public relations.
+Ridgway nevertheless kept the name, which he said fully described his main objective.

-Ridgway instructed US IX and X Corps to destroy PVA/KPA forces located east of the Han River and south of a line, designated Arizona, running from Yangpyoeng eastward across Route 29 3 mi above Hoengsong and across Route 60 6 mi above P'yongch'ang an advance of approximately 12-15 mi above the front line.
-The principal thrust up Route 29 was to be made by IX Corps, the one up Route 60 by X Corps.
-To accommodate the scheme of attack, the IX Corps-X Corps boundary was to be relocated east of Route 29 and the X Corps-Republic of Korea Army (ROK) III Corps boundary shifted to the east side of Route 60 when the advance was opened on 21 February.
+Ridgway instructed US IX and X Corps to destroy PVA/KPA forces which were located east of the Han River and south of a line, designated Arizona, running from Yangpyeong eastward across Route 29 3 mi above Hoengsong and across Route 60 6 mi above P'yongch'ang to an advance of approximately 12-15 mi above the front line.
+The principal thrust up Route 29 was to be made by IX Corps while the one up Route 60 was to be made by X Corps.
+To accommodate the axes of attack, the IX Corps-X Corps boundary was to be relocated east of Route 29 and the X Corps-Republic of Korea Army (ROK) III Corps boundary shifted to the east side of Route 60 when the advance was opened on 21 February.

-The west flank of the advance would be adequately protected by US I Corps and 24th Infantry Division positions along the lower bank of the Han River.
-To protect the east flank, ROK III Corps was to send its leftmost division, the 7th Infantry Division, north through the heights east of Route 60, gauging the division's rate by the progress of X Corps.
+The west flank of the advance was to be adequately protected by US I Corps and 24th Infantry Division positions along the lower bank of the Han River.
+To protect the east flank, ROK III Corps was to send its leftmost division, the 7th Infantry Division, north through the heights east of Route 60.
 ROK III Corps' remaining divisions, the 9th and Capital Infantry Divisions, were to secure the lateral Route 20 winding southwest through the mountains out of Gangneung on the coast.
-If ROK III Corps commander Major General Yu Jae-hung was unable to develop continuous defenses above the road, he was at least to guarantee possession of Gangneung, the road's eastern gate.
-If necessary, Yu was to set the Capital Division in a strong perimeter around the coastal town, and Ridgway would see that the division thereafter was supplied by sea or air and supported by naval gunfire.
+If ROK III Corps commander Major General Yu Jae-hung was unable to develop continuous defenses above the road, he was to at least ensure possession of Gangneung.
+If necessary, Yu was to set the Capital Division in a strong perimeter around the coastal town, and Ridgway was to see that the division thereafter was supplied by sea or air and supported by naval gunfire.

-During the week past, as PVA forces broke up X Corps' Roundup advance and threatened to strike deep through the Han River valley, Ridgway had ordered the US 1st Marine Division up from Pohang, where it had been conducting anti-guerilla operations, to Chungju arriving on 18 February.
+A week prior to Operation Killer, PVA forces broke up X Corps' Roundup advance and threatened to strike deep through the Han River valley.
+Ridgway had ordered the US 1st Marine Division to move up from Pohang, where it had been conducting anti-guerilla operations, to Chungju arriving on 18 February.
 Ridgway attached the division to IX Corps.
 The Marines were to relieve the US 2nd Infantry Division and 187th Airborne Regimental Combat Team (187th RCT) in the Wonju area, which on the 21st would fall within the zone of IX Corps.
 The 2nd Division and the 187th RCT then were to shift east and rejoin X Corps.